NarutoVPS/MyAnimeList/README.md

 ## How To Use

 > Make sure you have setup **flutter** in your system.
-> Clone the repository, open terminal in the diretory and type the following command
+> Clone the repository, open terminal in the diretory and type the following commands

 ```shell
 $ flutter pub get